Mike Patton: Solo work and band projects: 1984–present

 During his time in Faith No More, Patton continued to work with Mr. Bungle.
 His success in mainstream rock and metal ultimately helped secure Mr. Bungle a record deal with Warner Bros.
 The band released a self-titled album (produced by John Zorn) in 1991, and the experimental Disco Volante in 1995.
 Their final album, California, was released in 1999.
 The band ceased being active following the 1999–2000 tour in support of the California record, although their disbandment was only officially confirmed in November 2004.
-Mr. Bungle reunited in 2019 with three original members (Patton, Dunn and Spruance) plus drummer Dave Lombardo and guitarist Scott Ian to re-record its first demo from 1986 The Raging Wrath of the Easter Bunny, released on October 30, 2020.
+Mr. Bungle reunited in 2019 with three original members (Patton, Dunn and Spruance) plus drummer Dave Lombardo and guitarist Scott Ian to re-record its first demo from 1986 The Raging Wrath of the Easter Bunny; the album was released on October 30, 2020.

 Patton's other projects included two solo albums on the Composer Series of John Zorn's Tzadik label, (Adult Themes for Voice in 1996 and Pranzo Oltranzista in 1997).
 He is a member of Hemophiliac, in which he performs vocal effects along with John Zorn on saxophone and Ikue Mori on laptop electronics.
 This group is billed as "improvisational music from the outer reaches of madness".
 He has also guested on Painkiller and Naked City recordings.
 He has appeared on other Tzadik releases with Zorn and others, notably as part of the "Moonchild Trio" alongside Joey Baron and Trevor Dunn, named after Zorn's 2006 album on which the trio first appeared, Moonchild: Songs Without Words.

 In 1998, Patton formed the metal supergroup Fantômas with guitarist Buzz Osborne (of The Melvins), bassist Trevor Dunn (of Mr. Bungle), and drummer Dave Lombardo (of Slayer).
 They have released four studio albums.
 In 1999, Patton collaborated with Japanese experimental musician Merzbow on the album She, released under the name Maldoror.

 In 1999, Patton met former The Jesus Lizard guitarist Duane Denison at a Mr. Bungle concert in Nashville, and the two subsequently formed the band Tomahawk.
 Tomahawk's straightforward rock sound has often been compared to Album of the Year/King for a Day era Faith No More.

 In 2001, he contributed vocals to Chino Moreno's group Team Sleep and released the album Music to Make Love to Your Old Lady By with the group Lovage, a collaborative project consisting of Patton, Dan the Automator, Jennifer Charles, and Kid Koala.